SandroPadovan/extended_roar_client/README.md

 # ROAR - Client
-Master Thesis on Ransomware Optimized with AI for Resource-constrained devices.\
+Master thesis on Ransomware Optimized with AI for Resource-constrained devices.\
-_The official title of this thesis is "AI-powered Ransomware to Optimize its Impact on IoT Spectrum Sensors"._
+_The official title of this thesis is "AI-powered Ransomware to Stay Hidden"._

-It is generally advised to first consult the corresponding report of this master thesis.
-The report motivates the thesis and introduces the required background.
-It further explains the development, and reasoning of the ransomware extension in great detail.

-This repository contains the underlying ransomware of ROAR.
+This repository contains the RL Agent and command and control (C&C) part of the project.
-There is [another repository](https://github.com/jluech/roar_server) for the RL Agent and command and control (C&C) part.
+There is [another repository](https://github.com/SandroPadovan/extended_roar_server) for the RL Agent and command and control (C&C) part.

+The master thesis extended a previous work, and the initial codebase of this project was adopted and extended from the original project by [jluech](https://github.com/jluech) under the MIT license.
+The original repository can be found [here](https://github.com/jluech/RansomAI/tree/master).

 ## Setup ROAR